-2.9 Natural Environment and Open Space
+2.8 Natural Environment and Open Space

-The IDP area contains many environmentally significant areas, including several wetlands, forested areas, and may contain future parks and trails.
-These areas not only provide amenity areas and destinations for local residents and visitors, but are also wildlife corridors, provide a habitat to a diversity of plants and animal species, and serve a stormwater management function.
+The IDP area contains many environmentally significant areas, including several wetlands, forested areas, and the Beaverlodge River corridor, and may contain future parks and trails.
+These areas not only provide amenity areas and destinations for residents and visitors, but are also wildlife corridors, provide a habitat to a diversity of plants and animal species, and serve a stormwater management function.

-- At the time of subdivision, the County and Town may acquire environmentally significant areas, critical natural linkages, wildlife corridors, and buffer zones in the IDP area through the application of Environmental Reserve or Conservation Reserve, in accordance with the MGA. - 2) During the subdivision approval process, a strip of land dedicated as Environmental Reserve, not less that 6.0 m in width, shall be provided adjacent to the bed and shore of any wetlands. - 3) The County and Town shall explore the development of trail networks in the IDP area that connect between the Town and external features and key points of interest (e.g. Clairmont Lake). - 4) Municipal Reserve dedication shall be provided in accordance with the MGA.
+- 1) Recreation areas shown on Map 2 refers to those lands identified for future recreational use based on local site conditions or are identified for recreational use in the County's MDP or LUB. - 2) At the time of subdivision, the County and Town may acquire environmentally significant areas, critical natural linkages, wildlife corridors, and buffer zones in the IDP area through the application of Environmental Reserve or Conservation Reserve, in accordance with the MGA. - 3) During the subdivision approval process, a strip of land dedicated as Environmental Reserve, not less that 6.0 m in width, shall be provided adjacent to the bed and shore of the Beaverlodge River and other wetlands. - 4) Current development located within a 1:100-year flood plain in the IDP area shall continue to exist.
+All new subdivisions or development of lands located within the 1:100-year flood plain of the Beaverlodge River or other watercourses subject to flooding shall only be considered if appropriate setbacks, based on soil conditions and slope stability, from the high-water mark and/or top of bank are identified through engineering studies or geotechnical analyses. - 5) The County and Town shall explore the development of trail networks in the IDP area that connect between the Town and external features and key points of interest (e.g., Beaverlodge River, Saskatoon Mountain). - 6) Municipal Reserve dedication shall be provided in accordance with the MGA.
 Lands dedicated as Municipal Reserve may be used for the development of future trail networks.

-- 5) The County and Town should collaborate and coordinate with partners, including landowners and stakeholders such as developers, provincial government departments and non-profit organizations to encourage the restoration or enhancement of natural areas. - 6) Public access should be supported in areas where any potential negative impacts to environmentally sensitive areas are minimal.
+- 7) The County and Town should collaborate and coordinate with partners, including landowners and stakeholders such as developers, provincial government departments and non-profit organizations to encourage the restoration or enhancement of natural areas. - 8) Public access should be supported in areas where any potential negative impacts to environmentally sensitive areas are minimal.